South Dakota

 South Dakota Data Privacy Laws: Breach Notification & Consumer Rights (2026)

-South Dakota was the 49th state to pass a breach notification law, leaving Alabama as the last holdout at the time.
-While the state has not adopted an omnibus privacy law comparable to those in California, Colorado, or Virginia, it enforces data protection through its breach notification requirements, consumer protection statutes, computer crimes laws, and reliance on federal regulatory frameworks.
+South Dakota was the 49th state to pass a breach notification law.
+While the state has not adopted an omnibus privacy law comparable to those in California, Colorado, or Virginia, it enforces data protection through its breach notification requirements, consumer protection statutes, a new genetic data privacy law, and federal regulatory frameworks that apply to businesses in every state.

 South Dakota Data Breach Notification Law (SDCL 22-40-19 Through 22-40-26)